Genivia/ugrep/README.md

                   Interpret pattern as a basic regular expression, i.e. make ugrep behave as traditional grep.

-           -g, --no-group
-                  Do not group multiple pattern matches on the same matched  line.
-                  Output the matched line again for each additional pattern match, using `+' as the field separator.
+           -g GLOB, --glob=GLOB
+                  Search  only  files   whose   name   matches   GLOB,   same   as --include=GLOB.
+If GLOB is preceded by a `!', files are skipped whose name matches GLOB, same as  --exclude=GLOB.
+This  option may be repeated.

            --group-separator=SEP
                   Use SEP as a group separator for context options -A, -B, and -C.
                   By default SEP is a double hyphen (`--').

            -H, --with-filename
                   Always print the  filename  with  output  lines.
 This  is  the default when there is more than one file to search.

            -h, --no-filename
                   Never  print  filenames  with output lines.
 This is the default when there is only one file (or only standard input) to  search.

            --help Print a help message.

            -I     Ignore  matches  in  binary files.
 This option is equivalent to the --binary-files=without-match option.

            -i, --ignore-case
                   Perform case insensitive matching.
 By default,  ugrep  is  case sensitive.
 This option applies to ASCII letters only.

            --include=GLOB
                   Search only files whose name matches GLOB (using wildcard match- ing).
 A glob can use *, ?, and [...] as  wildcards,  and  \  to quote a wildcard or backslash character literally.
 If GLOB con- tains /, file pathnames are matched.
 Otherwise  file  basenames are  matched.
 Note  that --exclude patterns take priority over --include patterns.
 This option may be repeated.

            --include-dir=GLOB
                   Only directories whose name matches GLOB are included in  recur- sive  searches.
 If GLOB contains /, full pathnames are matched.
                   Otherwise basenames are matched.
 Note that  --exclude-dir  pat- terns  take  priority  over --include-dir patterns.
 This option may be repeated.

            --include-from=FILE
                   Read the globs from FILE and search only files  and  directories whose  name  matches  one  or  more  globs  (as  if specified by --include and --include-dir).
 Lines starting  with  a  `#'  and empty  lines  in FILE are ignored.
 When FILE is a `-', standard input is read.
 This option may be repeated.

            -J NUM, --jobs=NUM
                   Specifies the number of threads spawned  to  search  files.
 By default, an optimum number of threads is spawned to search files simultaneously.  -J1 disables threading: files are  searched  in the same order as specified.

            -j, --smart-case